 - Plugged or covered vent port (FWD only)

-To diagnose a one wheel drag on a disc brake follow the steps below:
+To diagnose a one wheel drag on a disc brake, follow the steps below:

 1. Duplicate the problem.
 Confirm the problem before continuing.
-If necessary measure wheel drag.
+If necessary, measure wheel drag.

-4. If drag is still present after steps 1 to 3 the problem is mechanical in nature.
+4. If drag is still present after steps 1 to 3, the problem is mechanical in nature.
 The caliper piston or caliper slides are causing the drag.
 An inspection of the caliper should yield the source.

-7. If drag released after step 5 – tighten brake line fitting atABS modulator.
+7. If drag is releasing after step 5 – tighten brake line fitting at the ABS modulator.
 Duplicate drag condition.
 Loosen inlet brake line fitting on next component upstream.
-This will usually be the combination valve on RWD vehicles and the master cylinder on FWD vehicles (See Figure 54.2).
-If combination valve go to step 8, if master cylinder on FWD vehicle go to step 9.
+This will usually be the combination valve on RWD vehicles and the master cylinder on FWD vehicles (See Figure 54.2) if the combination valve goes to step 8 if the master cylinder on the FWD vehicle goes to step 9.